-Summer Workplace Change Tip #3: Ask for feedback.
+#3 Ask for feedback.

 ?
 Make sure the changes you’re planning are perceived as beneficial to people who have to live with them.
 It’s also helpful when considering orders of equipment or office redesign.
 Plus, it will make employees really feel heard.

-It’s much easier to re-think your office space once you have a blank slate.
-Donate outdated furnishings, unused desks, and extra chains.
+It’s much easier to re-think your office space once you’ve cleared it out.
+Donate outdated furnishings, unused desks, and extra chairs.
 When possible, recycle or repurpose furniture that’s no longer in use

 , and go ahead and toss anything broken.
 Get everyone involved in clearing out unnecessary clutter on individual desks and common spaces.
 Trust us, even if it’s just an office re-org, it will feel like a brand-new place.